JetBrains/teamcity-documentation/topics/gradle.md

 <td>

 A path to the [Gradle build file](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:hello_world), relative to the working directory.
+If empty (default), Gradle uses own settings to determine it.

 </td></tr>